Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 - Use hypoallergenic and fragrance-free moisturizers after showering.

-What to Eat After Rhinoplasty?
+What to Eat During Rhinoplasty Recovery?

 Adding protein to your diet is suggested, which can help your body repair damaged tissue in and around the nose.
 Moreover, vitamins A, C, and E can boost your immune system and prevent bleeding and scarring after a nose job.